panggouhuang/blog/ExecutionContext.md

 }
 ```

-Assuming `getNextEvent()` and `event` are already implemented, the most interesting challenge is capturing context in the callback.
-Normally, a callback isn’t just a static function—it also needs access to the environment in which it was created.
-Consider this C# example:
+Assuming `getNextEvent()` and `event` are already defined, the tricky part is capturing context in those callbacks.
+Callbacks aren’t just static functions—they often need access to the environment where they were created.
+Look at this C# example:

 ```csharp
 class Program